 Life Plan Communities

-Not-for-profit senior living communities are typically mission-driven and operated by a faith-based community or fraternal organization.
-While, of course, they do need to make money to operate efficiently, they aren’t profit-driven, and revenue is reinvested into the community.
-And they answer to a board of trustees dedicated to upholding the long-standing values and guiding principles of the organization.
-In short, everything they do, like Smith Crossing, is to better the lives of their residents, their families, team members and the community they serve.
+Not-for-profit senior living communities are usually mission-driven and operated by a faith-based community or fraternal organization.
+While they do need to make money, as tax-deductible organizations their first duty is to serving their residents, and they reinvest significantly more revenue back into the community.
+They also answer to a board of trustees dedicated to upholding the values and mission of the organization.

-Learn more about how our active Life Plan Community can benefit you by filling out the request form.
+Learn more about how the southwest suburbs leading Life Plan Community can benefit you.
+Fill out the contact form below.